Creating a Workspace Response for a Data Virtualization GET Endpoint

 Inside the folder, open the dv_output.json file in a text editor.
 Inspect the result.

-This file includes the full endpoint response, including the status and the body, in JSON format.
-It's formatted just like the output template we looked at before, which confirms that we've successfully set up the workflow for the ‘200’ response code.
+This file shows the full endpoint response in JSON format, including the status and body.
+It matches the output template we set up earlier, which confirms the workflow for the 200 OK response is working.

 10 .
 Author for Alternate Status Code

-To do this, add another AttributeCreator to the workspace and connect it to the Tester’s “Failed” port.
+To do this, add another AttributeCreator and connect it to the Tester’s Failed port.

-Open the AttributeCreator_2 parameters to set up a new status code and response, using the settings from the FME Flow endpoint metadata.
+Open the AttributeCreator_2 parameters to set up a new status code.

 Connect the AttributeCreator_2 Output port to the http_response writer feature type.